 Even though I know I have hormonal acne, and even though I have done a basically good job of clearing it with supplements, I still feel like I’m a little in the dark.
 For one thing, my acne seems to reappear if I stop my supplements.
 For another, my periods (closely related to hormonal acne) are still painful and I still experience significant PMS.
 Finally, supporting my liver (with Reishi – which I LOVE) has been helping quite a bit, and that has made me curious about the connection between hormones and healthy liver function.

-So I decided to get on the internet and see if could become a little clearer on what exactly hormonal acne is.
+So I’ve spent the last few months researching and reading to see if could become a little clearer on what exactly hormonal acne is.
 Specifically, I was curious about these things:

 - Here are the words I hear bandied about: estrogen, progesterone, bad estrogen, androgens, DHT.
 I want to find out how these basically relate to each other and what each one is, and does, and where it comes from.